tblume1992/ThymeBoost_old/README.md

 min_samples: The minumum number of samples to consider a split.
 Too low will allow the model to cheat at the beginning and end of the series.
 I recommend putting in between 1 and 2 times the number of data points in your smallest seasonal cycle.
 So for daily data your smallest cycle would be weekly, so make min_samples between 7 and 14.
 For weekly data your smallest cycle would be a month, so I recommend between 4 and 8 for min_samples.

+additive: Default is True.
+Denotes whether to use additive (True) or multiplicative (False) seasonal factors.
+Helpful for if your residuals are unbiased but increasing/decreasing in variance.

+nested_seasonality: Default is False.
+ONLY set to True if you have daily data for multiple years as it will measure your yearly seasonalty and weekly seasonality.
+Those two cycles are commonly the most impactful.